 The Atlantic hurricane season runs from June 1 to November 30.
-This year, NOAA expects with 70% confidence to see 14 to 21 named storms (winds of 39 mph or higher), of which 6 to 10 could become hurricanes (winds of 74 mph or higher), including 3 to 6 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
-In unprecedented fashion, the past two hurricane seasons have both exhausted the list of 21 storm names, with the 2020 season marking the most active year for hurricane activity on record.
+This year, NOAA forecasts with 70% confidence to see 12 to 17 named tropical storms (winds of 39 mph or higher), of which five to nine could become hurricanes (winds of 74 mph or higher), including one to four major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).